Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Read More: Outdoor Activities in North Carolina

-The Raven Rock North Carolina
+Facts about Raven Rock, North Carolina

 Like Medoc Mountain to the north, Raven Rock rests near the fall line.
 Millions of years ago, heat and pressure built the underlying structure, which is harder rocks reminiscent of the foothills meeting the adjacent soft, coastal pain-similar ones.

 Winds and water carved up and eroded much of the land that we recognize today when hiking through today’s park.
-The 150-foot tall Raven Rock remains and towers over its surroundings by the Cape Fear River.
+The 150-foot-tall Raven Rock remains and towers over its surroundings by the Cape Fear River.

 Read More: The NC Bucket List Book